built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-workspace-browser-page-sharing.md

 This service is not for production use and all saves are cleared after 24 hours.
 Please contact OpenFin if you would like to talk about this service.

-The service is configured via endpoints (see [how to define endpoints](./how-to-define-endpoints.md)).
+The service is configured via endpoints (see [How To Define Endpoints](./how-to-define-endpoints.md)).
 The examples have the following defined:

 ```json
  "endpointProvider": {